Is it a rose? Is it a peony? IT'S FEBUARY, OF COURSE IT'S NOT! It's early Spring's fanciest for flowers, the camellia!

 CAMELLIA: THE DEETS

 Fancy a cuppa?
 The camellia is from the same family as our sacred tea bags, the ‘Theaceae’ family.
-Check your bush before you put that kettle on; tea is traditionally made from the leaves of Camellia sinensis, the camellia we normally grow here is Camellia japonica.
+Check your bush before you put that kettle on; tea is traditionally made from the leaves of Camellia sinensis, the camellia we normally grow here is Camellia japonica - better to look at than to eat!

 HOW CAN I CAMELLIA?